Local Community Partnerships

 Educational programming for CT children

-Through our joint venture with Eversource, Revolution Wind, Ørsted has awarded a $950,000 grant to Project Oceanology.
+Through our Revolution Wind project, Ørsted has awarded a $950,000 grant to Project Oceanology.
 This Connecticut program delivers climate and sustainability-focused education to students grades K-12, reaching students in underserved and economically disadvantaged communities.

 Two women on the porch of a university building, showing the kind of local community where Ørsted builds partnerships.